asakura000/Sakurai_Portfolio/README.md

-This repository lists sample code from various projects in C++, Java, JavaScript, and HTML/CSS
+This repository lists sample code from various projects in HTML/CSS, Java, JavaScript, and C++.